Picture of a house in the countryside with solar panels and Aira Heat Pump

 Key takeaways

-- A fully integrated home energy system can cut energy bills by up to 90% compared to a gas boiler, with even more savings possible from exporting excess electricity back to the grid.
+• A fully integrated home energy system can cut energy bills by up to 50% compared to a gas boiler, with even more energy cost savings possible (up to 80%) from exporting excess electricity back to the grid.

 Energy independence might sound like going completely off-grid.
 For most UK homes, it’s something much more practical.
 And far more achievable.

 With the right setup, you can generate your own electricity, store it, and use it to heat and power your home.
-That means relying far less on energy suppliers – and in some cases, cutting your energy bills by up to 90%.
+That means relying far less on energy suppliers – and in some cases, cutting your energy costs by up to 80%, including money earned from selling excess solar energy back to the grid.

 So what does energy independence actually look like in a UK home?
 And how do you get there?